billsioros/MPIsuite/README.md

 [compile.sh](compile.sh) is responsible for compiling the MPI, OpenMP or Hybrid supplied source file.

 It is expecting at least one arguement, which should be the source file.
 Any other arguements are grouped and form pairs of keys and values.
-Each pair represents a macro, named **key** with a value of **value**, that must be defined during the compilation of the program.
+Each pair represents a macro, named **key** with a value of **value**, that is going to be defined during the compilation of the program.

 [schedule.sh](schedule.sh) is responsible for generating a job and submitting it to the PBS queue.